 For main dishes, use your frozen cream cheese in casseroles and curry recipes.
 You can try making a serving of baked cream cheese french toast casserole where the blended cream cheese will still be creamy and delicious.
 Furthermore, cream cheese are also good substitutes for yoghurt so you can make chicken tikka masala, a tomato-based curry dish with flavorful Indian spices.

 If you’re making a dessert dish that’s more suitable for big family or friend gatherings, then why not indulge in some almond cream cheese pound cake?
 In this kind of recipe, the grainy texture of the cream cheese won’t be as prominent.
 It will easily blend well with the delectable dessert.

 Cream cheese is a delicious ingredient that shouldn’t go to waste.
-Freezing might affect the texture, so you shouldn’t be using it as a spread or a rare cheesecake, but it still can be used in a wide range of recipes for both baking and cooking.
+With that thought goes the question many ask: can you freeze cream cheese?
+Again, the answer is a loud and resounding yes!
+But freezing might affect its texture, so you shouldn’t be using it as a spread or a rare cheesecake, but it still can be used in a wide range of recipes for both baking and cooking.
 So feel free to go ahead and freeze your cream cheese to keep for your future baking or cooking projects!

 READ NEXT: Can You Freeze Yogurt?
 Yes, Here Are 4 Ways!